MUFacultyOfEngineering/NodeRedWorkflowManager/README.md

 3. MySql database: Workflow recipe repository.
 Any version can be used.

 # Installation steps
+Two ways, manual and docker.
+1. Manual
-1. Create database structure by executing the database script [/DB/process.sql](/DB/process.sql).
+1.1.
+Create database structure by executing the database script [/DB/process.sql](/DB/process.sql).
-2. Import the flows in Node-RED [/NodeREDFlows/AllFlows.json](/NodeREDFlows/AllFlows.json)
+1.2.
+Import the flows in Node-RED [/NodeREDFlows/AllFlows.json](/NodeREDFlows/AllFlows.json)
+2. Docker
+2.1.
+Open a terminal window and CD to this directory.
+Write and execute the following command: ```docker compose up``` 2.2.
+Wait untill the installation completes and open your browser to ```http://localhost:1880/ui``` to open the user interface.

-3. [Context Analyzer](https://github.com/MUFacultyOfEngineering/ContextAnalyzer): This is optional if you want to validate context for service re-selection at process runtime.
+[Context Analyzer](https://github.com/MUFacultyOfEngineering/ContextAnalyzer): This is optional if you want to validate context for service re-selection at process runtime.
 See installation steps in the link provided.

 # Test it
 Bpmn workflow recipes are provided under the [/BPMNFlows/](/BPMNFlows/) folder, some of those recipes are written in Camunda and Activiti (WSO2).